buffis/cv1k_research/JTAG/README.md

 **You probably don't want to do this unless you know what you are doing.
 Overwriting a U2 with bad NAND flash blocks can cause the PCB to no longer work.**

-If you still want to do this, you can modify K9F1G08U0M_JTAG.py to support it.
-Look at the write_page method as a starting point.
-None of that is tested yet.
+If you still want to do this, you should be able to use K9F1G08U0M_JTAG.py to do it (write_all command).
+This is not tested yet (although I've verified that writing individual pages work fine).

 ## Special thanks